bobhyun/TS-API/en/TS-API.en.md

   "chid": 1
 }

-// When camera connection status is changed, or channel is added or deleted {
+// When the camera is connected
+{
   "timestamp": "2018-07-20T16:05:45.956-05:00",
   "topic": "channelStatus",